Coral Red is available now!

 Upon Persephone’s fall, Demeter rages and threatens to freeze the entire world under ice and snow forever.
 Nephrea offers a sacrifice to quell her rage, but down in the fiery world below, it might be more than just the goddess who will need saving.

-Enjoy a journey into the making of the cover by Sean Counley.
-Just click on the oil painting to see how he created it. www.seancounley.com
+And here’s a video on the making of the first cover by Sean Counley.
+Just click on the painting to see how he created it. www.seancounley.com

 An urban fantasy romance by A.L.
 Hawke

 Cora has it all, but she doesn’t have a man.
 They keep dying on her.

 She is the immortal Greek goddess Persephone, drinking and reveling in a Malibu beach house in the twenty-first century.
 But no matter her wild antics or psychotherapy, nothing can ease the pain over her latest husband’s murder.
 Except perhaps the prudish but handsome Mr. Gabriel Cartwright.

 Gabe is a young East Coast realtor who’s hired to transfer her things to her new home in Toronto.
 Cora likes him.
 He has such a kind and sweet heart.
 But her lover holds secrets.
 He is a member of a nymph race that Imada, an ancient order of gods, has been hunting to extinction; a race Persephone has fought millennia to protect.
 That’s why she hired him.
 She wants to be close to him.
 She wants to care for him.
 Only Imada cares for Gabriel too—they want him dead.